AppMetrics/AppMetrics/PULL_REQUEST_TEMPLATE.md

 ### The issue or feature being addressed

-- link to the issue/feature using it's github issue number #number (if an issue/feature does not exist, please create it first)
+- link to the issue/feature using its github issue number #number (if an issue/feature does not exist, please create it first)

 ### Details on the issue fix or feature implementation